Updated: February 4, 2026

 If you’re still considering which country could be the right fit for you and where it would be possible to secure residency easily, our residency and citizenship division, Global Citizen Solutions, would be more than happy to assist you.
 You can contact them today.

-Frequently Asked Questions about the Easy Countries to Immigrate to
+Frequently Asked Questions about the Easiest Countries to Immigrate To

 The U.S. Diversity Immigrant Visa Program (Green Card Lottery) offers a pathway for individuals from countries with low immigration rates to the U.S. Eligibility varies annually based on U.S. immigration statistics.